-The principal scope of this rehabilitation plan is to rehabilitate the bog.
+The principal scope of this enhanced rehabilitation plan is to rehabilitate the bog.
 This is defined by:

-- The area of Begnagh Bog (Drawing number BNM-DR-23-05-01 titled Begnagh Site Location). - EPA IPC Licence Ref.
-PO-504-01.
-As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the cutaway boglands within the licensed area.
-Begnagh bog is part of the Mount Dillon group. - The Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
-This Scheme is designed to enhance the ecosystem services of Begnagh Bog, in particular, optimising climate action benefits.
-The proposed interventions will mean that environmental stabilisation is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Begnagh Bog identify cutaway re-wetting as the most suitable rehabilitation approach for this site.
-In some parts of the site, where shallow peat depths remain, i.e. within the south and east, there is a alkaline influence on the water chemistry.
-This means that re-wetting will lead to the development of fen, Reed Swamp and other associated wetland/peatland habitats. - Parts of the southern basin and an exposed gravel ridge within the east of the site have already largely vegetated and stabilised.
-These areas will further benefit from targeted drain blocking and water management measures. - Integrating rehabilitation measures with future potential amenity projects i.e. the Mid-Shannon Wilderness Park Greenway.
-It is not proposed to change any conditions around the area proposed for this project. - Enhancing existing wetlands where possible and where feasible.
-Any measures will be positively aligned with the above land-uses. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog.
-Bord na Móna have defined the key goal and outcome of rehabilitation at Begnagh Bog as environmental stabilisation and optimising suitable hydrological conditions, and setting the site on a trajectory towards the development of naturally functioning peatland habitats (fen, reed swamp and other associated wetland habitats). - Rehabilitation of Begnagh Bog will support multiple National strategies of climate action, biodiversity action and other key environmental strategies such as the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints. - Some rehabilitation measures are proposed on the marginal cutover bog zone at the peripheries of the bog.
+- The area of Derryshannoge Bog. - EPA IPC Licence Ref.
+P0504-01.
+As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
+Derryshannoge bog is part of the Mount Dillon Bog group. - The Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
+This scheme is designed to enhance the ecosystem services of Derryshannoge Bog, in particular, optimising climate action benefits.
+The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Derryshannoge Bog mean that deep peat measures along with wetland creation is the most suitable rehabilitation approach for this site.
+Derryshannoge Bog has a partially pumped drainage regime and has residual deep peat along with shallower areas. - Bord na Móna have defined the key goal and outcome of rehabilitation at Derryshannoge Bog as environmental stabilisation of the site via optimising climate action benefits, where possible.
+The rewetting of residual peat in the area recently out of peat extraction will be optimised, setting the site on a trajectory towards the development of peat-forming communities on residual deep peat, and the development of wetlands/Reed Swamp and fen on shallow more alkaline peat and other subsoils. - Rehabilitation of Derryshannoge Bog will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints.